onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 :    Open the default web browser and display the online documentation.

+NMRFx Web site

+:    Open the default web browser and display the [NMRFx web site](http://nmrfx.org).

+NMRFx Mailing List

+:    Open the default web browser and display the [NMRFx mailing list site](https://groups.io/g/NMRFx).

 NMRFx Publication

-:    Open the default web browser and display the first NMRFx Processor publication.
+:    Open the default web browser and display the first [NMRFx Processor publication](https://link.springer.com/article/10.1007/s10858-016-0049-6).
 Please cite this reference when publishing manuscripts describing research that used NMRFx Processor in the analysis.

+Check Version

+:    Check the NMRFx web site to see what the latest version of NMRFx is.

+Open Source Libraries

+:    NMRFx uses various open-source libraries.
+Open the default web browser and display information on the  open source [libraries](https://nmrfx.org/downloads/oss/dependencies.html) used by NMRFx